ZeroAssumptions/aide-de-camp/README.md

 [dependencies]
 aide-de-camp = "0.1.0"
-aide-de-camp-sqlite = "0.1.0"  # Or any other avaiable backend
+aide-de-camp-sqlite = "0.1.0"  # Or any other available backend
 ```

 ### Usage

-`aide-de-camp-sqlite` has pretty detailed example of how to use this crate.
+`aide-de-camp-sqlite` has a pretty detailed example of how to use this crate.

 ## Components